Bleakley, C. M., & Davison,

 resting healthy participants.
 The physiological and

-biochemical rationale for using short periods of CWI in
+biochemical rationale for using short periods of CWI

 sports recovery still remains unclear.